Enter a search request and press enter. Press Esc or the X to close.

 Howell, who began her career at the Knoxville Museum of Art in development, marketing and public relations, also worked in development for the University of Tennessee.

-Sabrina Hooper, Deputy Director, joins the museum with more than sixteen years of public management experience.
-Hooper assists the Executive Director in managing all aspects of the museum’s administration operations.
-Hooper most recently served as the Deputy Director of the Tennessee Human Rights Commission for eight years.
-Hooper received a Master of Public Administration from Murray State University in Murray, Kentucky.
+Sabrina Hooper has served as the Deputy Director since March 2020, where she assists the Executive Director in managing all aspects of the museum’s operations.
+She directly oversees a team that facilitates the Museum’s financial distributions, personnel, and administration processes.
+Before joining the State Museum, she served as the Deputy Director of the Tennessee Human Rights Commission for eight years.
+Hooper has more than eighteen years of public management experience and she received a Master of Public Administration from Murray State University in Murray, Kentucky.

 Lauren Amos, Director of Operations, manages visitor services, events, the museum store, security and facilities.
 Ms. Amos was the Interim Deputy Director of the Ogden Museum of Southern Art in New Orleans, LA.
 She has served as the Manager of Operations at the Indianapolis Museum of Art and served as an operational consultant of the renovation of the Gibbes Museum of Art in Charleston, SC.
 Ms. Amos also possesses a BA in Political Science from Miami University in Ohio.